 - Perform regular bulk tank maintenance: Keep your operation running smoothly by establishing a bulk tank maintenance routine.
 A few easy things you can do regularly include draining and cleaning your tank, cleaning the pump screen and changing pump filters seasonally.

 - Collect a tank sample: Keep a lookout for water in your bulk tank by taking occasional tank samples, which give you a valuable snapshot of the conditions inside your tank.
-To learn more about tank sampling and to purchase a tank sample kit, contact YOUR LOCAL CENEX®.
+To learn more about tank sampling and to purchase a tank sample kit, contact your LOCAL CENEX® REPRESENTATIVE.

 Choose fuel that fights water from the start